-You may run a risk if the limits on your policy aren't high enough to cover the increase in your home's value after an improvement.
+You may run a risk if the limits on your homeowners insurance policy aren't high enough to cover the increase in your home's value after a home renovation.
 If something happens to your home and you need to rebuild it, you'll want to know that your policy provides sufficient coverage.
-Be sure to tell your agent about improvements you make to your home and ask if you should increase your limits, says the Insurance Information Institute (III).
+Be sure to tell your agent about improvements you make to your home and ask if you should increase your coverage limits, says the Insurance Information Institute (III).

 Before construction begins, you may want to ask your agent whether your existing homeowners policy should be updated, says the III.
-Insurance Journal says that it often makes sense to incrementally increase the limits as the project progresses.
+Insurance Journal says that it often makes sense to incrementally increase your coverage limits as the project progresses.

 If it's a major project — you're adding on a new room, for instance — you may also want to specifically list the addition on your policy, suggests the American Institute of CPAs (AICPA).

 What about the contractor?

 Beyond that, you should also think about the risk of injury that comes when you have contractors on your property.
 You can help protect yourself against a potential lawsuit by verifying that your contractor is properly insured, the III says — namely that he is armed with liability insurance and workers' compensation coverage.

 Ask to see proof of your contractor's insurance, suggests the AICPA, and make the same request of any subcontractors on the job (electrician, plumber, etc.).

 Of course, not every home improvement project is farmed out.
 If you plan on a do-it-yourself project and expect to have friends or family lending a hand, you should also check that your own liability coverage is up to snuff, the III says.